 In my family, the tv in the living room is always on for background noise.
 If no one’s actually watching something, then you can probably find it on one of three channels: Food Network, HGTV, or ION (NCIS and Criminal Minds reruns alllllways).
 I often catch myself wondering which vacation home a couple will pick or Googling what a “financier” is in the middle of a baking competition when I’m supposed to be doing a million other things around the house.
 And sometimes I sit down and realize that I’ve been watching Flea Market Flip for hours and I’m now itching to go out thrifting immediately.
 There have been many times where everyone in my family has debated over whether or not we could’ve done better than the contestants on the show (the answer is always yes).
 I love flea markets, thrift stores, junk shows, craft markets, etc. I’m a sucker for all things vintage, and I love the thrill of the hunt and finding a real gem in the midst of all the random stuff – and I’ve gotta admit, I can really thrift like a pro.
+Today I’m going to teach you how to do the same – 5 ways to thrift like a pro!

 1. Go with an idea of what you’re looking for.

 Events like Vintage Market Days and the Junk Ranch have grown tremendously over the last several years, and walking into a large space like that blindly can be super intimidating.
 I usually like to at least have some sort of idea what I’m looking for before I walk in, and obviously there’s always room to explore and stumble across things that I never expected to find!
 I’ve built a list in my head of items that I always search for when I’m thrifting, things that I collect and love, such as old handkerchiefs to tie on my bags or in my hair and cameo jewelry – sometimes I hit the jackpot and find tons and sometimes it’s slim pickins’ – you just never know!
 Last summer, I was on the hunt for a wooden ladder to store blankets on in my reading nook.
 My friend Hannah was searching for a very specific item that her mom wanted – a metal armadillo.
 And at the end of the day, we both miraculously found what we were looking for because we knew to keep an eye out for it all day!
+This year, I’m planning to hunt for unique wall decor, lamps, and items I can gift!

 2. Bring friends along, but make sure they love thrifting, too!